Exploring the History of LGBTQ+ Centers on Campus

 Due to a lack of attention to systems of oppression other than heterosexism (such as racism, anti-Blackness, cissexism, and ableism), these spaces often center the experiences and needs of white, cisgender, nondisabled, gay students.

-LGBTQ+ centers must also grapple with how to support college students facing increasing food and housing insecurity.
+LGBTQ+ centers must also grapple with how to support college students facing food and housing insecurity.
 After surveying 43,000 students at 66 four-year and community colleges, a 2018 report by the Wisconsin HOPE Lab showed that lesbian, gay, and bisexual students experienced higher rates of food and housing insecurity and homelessness than heterosexual students.

 The opportunities and challenges facing LGBTQ+ centers and staff highlight the need to establish and better support these crucial spaces on more college campuses.
-Learners are increasingly and unabashedly living their truths and seeking to get involved in social justice activism.
+Students are increasingly and unabashedly living their truths and seeking to get involved in social justice activism.
 The need for affirming spaces for students to develop their identities, leadership skills, and voices continues to grow.